|Health home > Ageing and Aged Care in Victoria > Publications & resources > Hoarding and squalor|

 Hoarding and squalor

-By services working together, effective response and understanding will gradually develop over time, which in turn will provide improved outcomes for the people and animals living in these conditions.
+Such circumstances are challenging for the individual, their families and neighbours as well as for the services that respond to such cases.
+By services working together, effective response and understanding will develop over time, which in turn will provide improved outcomes for the people and animals living in these conditions.

+People of all ages including children, may hoard or live in squalor and can be found in any type of housing, living situation or environment.
 Circumstances surrounding cases involving hoarding and squalor are not defined by financial means nor a person’s standing in the community.

 Hoarding behaviour and squalid living environments can pose a number of associated problems and concerns in a person's life which may involve laws, policies and living requirements in areas as diverse as: